gyuho/learn/doc/problems/set_0/014/README.md

 1. Have found all the previous letters (e.g. `c`, `o`, `d` for `code`), and just found the last letter (`e` for `code`).
-2. No more position to move (at the end of board).
+2. No more position to move.
+Out of array range, at the end of board.

 <br>
 **SECOND**, decide what you need to carry around or pass out to *recursive*